infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 date: 2020-11-12
 ---

 It's been a year since my last post...
 Overwhelmed by trying to keep up with the fast flows of information, and my own internal processes, I took a break from social media, stopped working on most of the projects I had begun, and turned inward.
-I've also been busy leveling up, and discovering my potential.

 **So what exactly have I doing with all that time?**